ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 #### Test network minimum difficulty blocks
 [test-net-min-difficulty]: #test-net-min-difficulty

-If there is a large gap after a testnet block, the next block becomes a minimum difficulty block.
-Testnet minimum difficulty blocks have their `difficulty_threshold` set to the minimum difficulty for testnet.
+If there is a large gap after a Testnet block, the next block becomes a minimum difficulty block.
+Testnet minimum difficulty blocks have their `difficulty_threshold` set to the minimum difficulty for Testnet.

 #### Block difficulty threshold
 [block-difficulty-threshold]: #block-difficulty-threshold